parkkung456/VULNscan/README.md

-# VulnScan - Automated Web Vulnerability Scanner
+# VulnScan - Automated Web Server Vulnerability Scanner

-VulnScan is a lightweight and extensible automated vulnerability scanner for websites.
+VulnScan is a Multi-tool lightweight and extensible automated vulnerability scanner for websites.
 It aggregates results from well-known tools like `nmap`, `nikto`, `uniscan`, `wapiti`, `gobuster`, and more to detect common web vulnerabilities with clear categorization, severity scoring, and comprehensive reporting (including HTML and TXT formats).

 ---